MoiColl/shiny_cluster/README.md

 This is a bash script to run a R shiny app on a slurm cluster (GenomeDK) and connect to the node where it is running from your local computer and open it on the Chrome browser.

 In more detail, the script `shiny_cluster.sh` will submit to `slurm` a job `job.sh` on the cluster.
 The job submitted will run an R script `run_app.R` which will run the shiny app `app.R`.
 Then, `shiny_cluster` will check periodically if the job started running.
-Once it does, it creates a shh tunel which connects to the node in which the job is running on the cluster.
+Once it does, it creates a shh tunnel which connects to the node in which the job is running on the cluster.
 Finally, it opens the shiny app to the Chrome browser of your local machine.

 This script might be interesting to you if you are:
   - running a shiny app which handles a lot of data stored in a cluster and downloading the data is tedious or not feasible
   - you need to run a shiny app that uses a lot of resources (memory) that your local computer doesn't have
   - mounting the cluster on your local computer makes the app run very slow when running it on your local machine Rstudio
-  - sharing the app with other people colaborating with you
+  - sharing the app with other people collaborating with you

 In order to run the script you need to have [access to the cluster with a public key authentication](https://genome.au.dk/docs/getting-started/#public-key-authentication), Chrome installed on your local machine and have an environment that has all what is needed to run shiny app on the cluster.